Databricks Volumes

 - Volume Path : Any optional path to access within the volume.

-- Client ID (required): The application ID value for the Databricks-managed service principal that has access to the volume.
+- Client Secret (required): The associated OAuth Secret value for the Databricks managed service principal that has the appropriate privileges to the volume.

-- Client Secret (required): The associated OAuth secret value for the Databricks-managed service principal that has access to the volume.
+- Client ID (required): The Client ID (or UUID or Application ID) value for the Databricks managed service principal that has appropriate privileges to the volume.

 Was this page helpful?